tomschenkjr/insurance-rag/README.md

 The system will:
 - Process all PDF files in the `docs` directory
 - Create embeddings and a search index
-- Run an example query
+- Start an interactive chat session

+### Interactive Chat Interface

+Once the system is running, you can:
+- Ask questions about your documents
+- Get immediate answers based on the document content
+- Type 'exit', 'quit', or 'bye' to end the session
+- Press Ctrl+C at any time to exit

-### Example Output
+Example interaction:
 ```
 Found 3 PDF files in docs

+Processing documents...
+Creating embeddings and search index...

+Processing complete!
-Processed 3 documents
+- Processed 3 documents
-Created 45 chunks
+- Created 45 chunks
-Index shape: 384
+- Index shape: 384

+Chat started!
+Type 'exit' to end the conversation.
+Ask any questions about your documents.

-Question: What are the key points from the documents?
+Your question: What are the key points from the documents?

 Answer: Based on the provided documents, the key points include...

+Your question: Can you summarize the main topics?

+Answer: The documents cover several key areas including...

+Your question: exit

+Goodbye!
 ```

+### Tips for Better Questions
+- Be specific in your questions
+- Ask about particular sections or topics
+- Request summaries or key points
+- Ask for comparisons or relationships between topics
+- Request clarification on specific terms or concepts

 ## Project Structure